alfwz/Event-Search-and-Ticket-Recommendation/README.md

 4. Filter events that this user has visited.
 5. Sort the recommendation list on ascending order of distance between recommended events's locations and user's location.

-#Requirement
+# Requirement
 + Apache Tomat v9.0
 + Eclipse JEE
 + JAVA 8
 + MySQL

-#Installation
+# Installation
 Clone the GitHub repository and then import Event-Search-Recommendation-Engine.war into your eclipse.
 To import WAR file into Eclipse JEE, click on File -> Import.
 Select Web -> WAR File.
 + WAR file: Provide the full pathname of the WAR file on your computer.
 + Web project: This will pre-fill based on the WAR file name.
 You can change it, which is handy if you’re experimenting.
 + Target runtime: You will need to select “Apache Tomcat 9.0”.
 The first time you import a WAR file (or create new “Dynamic Web Project”) you will need to declare the new runtime environment.
 Do this by clicking on “New” and filling in the form as follows:
-++ Apache Tomat v9.0, then click “Next”
+  - Apache Tomat v9.0, then click “Next”
-++ Provide the Tomcat installation directory by giving the full pathname of the directory containing your unzipped version of Tomcat 9.0.
+  - Provide the Tomcat installation directory by giving the full pathname of the directory containing your unzipped version of Tomcat 9.0.
-++ Click “Finished”.
+  - Click “Finished”.
 + Click "Finished".
 Run the imported project by “right-clicking” on the new project and selecting “Run As -> Run on Server.